LLM Routing Strategies in 2026: Reduce Token Costs Without Losing Quality

 1. The Single-Model Trap

-The most common architectural mistake in LLM deployments is the “single-model trap.”
-A product team selects a capable high-tier model and routes all traffic through it.
-While this simplifies code, it ignores workload variability.
+The most common mistake in LLM cost optimization is relying on a single high-tier model for all tasks.
+While this simplifies implementation, it ignores the variability in request complexity.

-High-tier models are optimized for complex reasoning.
-Using them for simple classification or formatting tasks creates structural cost leakage.
+Insight: High-tier LLMs are designed for complex reasoning.
+Using them for simple tasks like classification, summarization, or formatting leads to unnecessary cost leakage.

 2. Input vs Output Token Inflation